yum install httpd

 2. After MariaDB package is installed, start database daemon and use mysql_secure_installation script to secure database (set root password, disable remotely logon from root, remove test database and remove anonymous users).

-# systemctl start mariadb # mysql_secure_installation
+# systemctl start mariadb # sudo mysql_secure_installation

 3. To test database functionality login to MariaDB using its root account and exit using quit statement.